 Inertia & The Laws of Motion: Vehicle Occupant SafetyUpdated Oct.
 31, 2019

 Following his work on gravitational force, Sir Isaac Newton developed the three laws of motion.
 These laws explain how and why an object moves or remains stationary.
 Using the three laws of motion, we can accurately predict how an object will move under different circumstances.
-Just like gravity, the three laws of motion effect the movement of your car and the way it handles.
+Just like gravity, the three laws of motion affect the movement of your car and the way it handles.
 It is important to familiarize yourself with these laws, as they will be referred to alongside various other concepts across the remainder of this section.

 Newton’s first law